devshawn/password.live/README.md

 ## License

 This software is released under the MIT license.
-See [LICENSE.md][license] for more details.
+See [LICENSE][license] for more details.

 [password]: https://password.live
 [node]: https://nodejs.org